Overcoming disorder in superconducting globally driven quantum computing: Ladder quantum architecture

 We consider a superconducting quantum architecture based on a globally-driven ladder geometry introduced in Ref.~\cite{menta2024globally}, and shown in Fig.~\ref{fig:ladder}.
 The system comprises a 2D lattice of superconducting qubits arranged in $N$ horizontal rows and $2N{+}3$ vertical columns.
 Qubits are divided into three species, $A$, $B$, and $C$, each characterized by a distinct internal frequency $\omega_\chi$ and driven by a global time-dependent signal $V_\chi(t)$ with Rabi frequency $\Omega_\chi(t)$.
 Qubits of type $\chi$ are subject to the same control, and their arrangement follows a periodic intra-row pattern $CABACABA\ldots$.
 The total number of physical qubits, including $N-1$ mediating $A$-type qubits between neighboring rows, is $N_{\rm tot} = 2N^2 + 4N - 1$, scaling as $\mathcal{O}(N^2)$.
 Further architectural details are presented in App.~\ref{sec:app-global}.
 It is important to stress that while the number of qubits in this architecture scales quadratically in the number of computational qubits, there are alternative globally controlled designs that offer a linear scaling~\cite{cioni2024conveyorbelt, menta2025building}.

 The Hamiltonian of the system is based on ZZ-type of interactions, and can be written in the form $\hat{H}(t) = \hat{H}_0 + \hat{H}_{\rm drive}(t)$, where

 Here, $\mathcal{S} = \{A,B,C\}$, $\hat{\sigma}^{(\alpha)}_i$ refers to the Pauli operators, $\zeta$ denotes the ZZ coupling strength, and $\omega_i$ includes local detunings due to connectivity.
 The control fields $\Omega_\chi(t)$ and $\phi_\chi(t)$ are independent of qubit position, reflecting the global nature of the control.
-Crossed qubits (denoted $\chi^\times$) have a doubled coupling to the control line, i.e. $\Omega_{\chi^\times} = 2\Omega_{\chi^{\rm r}}$, and enable localized gate operations within the globally driven scheme~\cite{menta2025building}.
+Crossed qubits (denoted $\chi^\times$) have a doubled coupling to the control line with respect to regular (non-crossed) qubits, $\chi^{\rm r}$, i.e. $\Omega_{\chi^\times} = 2\Omega_{\chi^{\rm r}}$, and enable localized gate operations within the globally driven scheme~\cite{menta2025building}.
 As shown in Ref.~\cite{menta2024globally}, the Hamiltonian above can be expressed in the rotating frame (RF), after performing the rotating-wave approximation (RWA), placing each qubit in a frame rotating at each species' drive frequency.
 After the latter, the hamiltonian reads:

 in which one can immediately see the blockade effect, mimicking the one of the Rydberg atoms, and being crucial for the quantum operations of the ladder architecture.
 See App.~\ref{app:model} for the full model and derivations.